FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/lena-zavaroni-and-music/1979-04-08-lena-zavaroni-and-guests.md

 <blockquote>
 <p>Believed to be a recording for an episode of <a href="/category/lena-zavaroni-and-music">Lena Zavaroni and Music</a>.</p>
 <p>Lena Zavaroni and Music was a music, comedy and variety programme featuring Lena Zavaroni and her guests.
 Six episodes were aired by the BBC in the spring of 1979.</p>
-<p>The BBC also released an LP called Lena Zavaroni And Her Music, manufactured and distributed by CBS Records and copyrighted by Galaxy Records.</p>
+<p>The BBC also released an LP called <a href="/discography/studio-albums/1979-lena-zavaroni-and-her-music">Lena Zavaroni And Her Music</a>, manufactured and distributed by CBS Records and copyrighted by Galaxy Records.</p>
 </blockquote>

 <cite>Robcamstone</cite>